GuruSR/Watchy_GSR/README.md

 src folder contains a universal (Arduino & PlatformIO) setup for compilation, instructions on how to get it to compile are in the src folder.

+WatchFace Addons contains an EmptyAddOn.h (so you can use it as a template for making your own) as well as 2 stock Watchy_GSR WatchFaces (Ballsy & LCD).

 Needed libraries:  Arduino Libraries, ArduinoOTA (included in ESP32 2.0.2), SmallRTC (1.6 or greater, GuruSR), SmallNTP (GuruSR), StableBMA (GuruSR), Olson2POSIX (GuruSR) AND Watchy (1.3.3 or greater) base.

 **NOTES:**
-- Watchy uses version 1.0.6 or *2.0.2* (or possibly higher than *2.0.4*) of the ESP32 libraries, 2.0.0 won't compile, 2.0.3 and 2.0.4 causes a boot crash loop, remove them manually and revert back to version 1.0.6 or use 2.0.2 (which seems to have been fixed).
-Recommend using ESP32 2.0.2 until further notice.
+- Watchy uses version 1.0.6 or *2.0.5* (or higher) of the ESP32 libraries, 2.0.0 won't compile, 2.0.3 and 2.0.4 causes a boot crash loop, remove them manually and revert back to version 1.0.6 or use 2.0.5 (or higher).

 **WARNING:**
 As of Version 1.4.3H, the Compilation Instructions have changed, the GxEPD2 requires a define to be added to the .h file in the Compilation Instructions or the Dark Border will be disabled.